deLaatLab/triplix/README.md

 Each row in this table is an alignment that is captured by a particular `concatemer` (i.e., a sequenced long `read`).
 There is an index (i.e., `read_idx`) column in this table that specifies alignments that originate from each specific `concatemer`.

-2. **Tri-Alignments**:
+2. **Tri-alignments**:
-Every possible three cis-alignments of each `concatemer` is stored in the Tri-Alignment file.
+Every possible three cis-alignments of each `concatemer` is stored in the Tri-alignment file.
 Each three cis-alignment is called a `tri-alignment`.
 Such a data structure facilitates 3-way interaction analyses, and allow random-access.
 To this end, `Triplix` has a simple wrapper around [pairix](https://github.com/4dn-dcic/pairix).
 In particular, the relevant `tri-alignments` are loaded by checking the first two given coordinates using `pairix`, and then filtering for the third coordinate via an ordinary overlap check.

 3. **Triplets**:
-Triples are essentially Tri-Alignment files, where `tri-alignments` are aggregated into genomic bins.
+Triples are essentially Tri-alignment files, where `tri-alignments` are aggregated into genomic bins.
 This not only reduces the disk (and memory) footprint, but also facilitates random-access.
 Considering the sparcity of the multi-contact data, most (if not all) multi-contact analyses are done in this "binned" space (rather than `alignment` space).

 ## Installation